nrkbeta/nrkbetaquiz/README.md

 ## Usage

 1. [Download](https://github.com/nrkbeta/nrkbetaquiz/archive/master.zip) the plugin
-1. Rename the folder from nrkbetaquiz-master to nrkbetaquiz
+1. Rename the downloaded folder from `nrkbetaquiz-master` to `nrkbetaquiz`
 1. Upload it to your plugins-folder
 1. Enable the plugin in your wordpress backend
 1. Fill out the quiz questions and answers in the post admin interface